rgtoni94/CSN-Project/README.md

 - Metasploit - Security Tool that uses known exploits and is able to load and execute them in as a payload on vulnerable victim machines
 - Kali Linux - Pen Testing OS used by InfoSec professionals, comes preinstalled with pen testing software
 - Metasploitable - intentionally vulnerable Linux VM
-- Virutal Box - hypervisor used for creation and managment of Virutal Machines
+- Virtual Box - hypervisor used for creation and managment of Virutal Machines

 # Reason why working with Metasploit
 Metasploit is industry recognized and used by InfoSec professionals for testing networks for vulnerabilites.
 By researching this tool and learning how it works, I will gain valuable experience in CyberSecurity.